 2. Marley & Me (2008)

 In Marley & Me, starring Owen Wilson and Jennifer Aniston, a dog seems set on being named the “worst dog in the world.”
-Until he starts teaching his owners valuable life lessons.
+Until he starts teaching his pet parents valuable life lessons.
 Based on a memoir about a man and his dog, Marley & Me is a funny, yet bittersweet look at all the lovable and frustrating behaviors dogs’ exhibit.
 Marley’s own bad acts range from tearing up cushions to sniffing guests a little too closely to swallowing a gold necklace.
 Follow along as Marley moves from middle age into “retirement.”
 Additional note: Clyde who portrays Marley received Bil-Jac food and treats on set as a special reward for all his Oscar-worthy acting.

 3. A Dog’s Purpose (2017)